 There is a flat family $\pi:\mathfrak{X} \to \DD$ over the unit disc such that $\mathfrak{X}$ is smooth and, setting $S_t:=\pi^{-1}(t)$, we have that \begin{itemize} \item $S_0=X$, and \item $S_t$ is a smooth general Enriques surface for $t\neq 0$. \end{itemize}

 Furthermore, denoting by $\iota_t: S_t \subset \mathfrak{X}$ the inclusion, there is a short exact sequence

 \end{thm}

 \begin{proof} This follows from \cite[Prop.
 3.7, Thm.
 3.10 and Cor.
 3.11]{kn-JMPA} in the case where $X$ lies in $\D_{[2]}^*$.
-Once we have the statement in this case, we can prove it in the other cases by making a birational transformation of $\mathfrak{X}$ to flip any of the exceptional curves between $\widetilde{P}$ and $\widetilde{R}$ (see for example \cite [\S 4.1]{cm}, where the flip is called a {\it 1--throw}). \end{proof}
+Once we have the statement in this case, we can prove it in the other cases by making a birational transformation of $\mathfrak{X}$ to flop any of the exceptional curves between $\widetilde{P}$ and $\widetilde{R}$ (see for example \cite [\S 4.1]{cm}, where the flop is called a {\it 1--throw}). \end{proof}